-In the case of the young woman, we would advise her to use data to show why her investment portfolio is at odds with her passion and profession.
-Maybe she can share information on the amount of hazardous waste her share of these companies is producing, or their metric ton ownership of carbon emissions.
+In the case of the young engineer, we would advise her to use data to show why her investment portfolio is at odds with her passion and profession.
+Maybe she can share information about the amount of hazardous waste her share of these companies is producing, or their metric ton ownership of carbon emissions.
 At Ellevest, we’re able to offer a diagnostic on the individual equity investments in your portfolio to look at the impact on the world these investments can have — it is a very powerful way to show why these issues matter.

 Align investments with philanthropic giving

-One way for generations to collaborate around wealth is through aligning investments with their values around giving.
-Capital is a powerful force, and when we invest, we participate in a powerful recycling of capital.
+One way for generations to collaborate around wealth is by aligning investments with their values around giving.
+Capital is a powerful force, and when we invest, we participate in a powerful recycling of that capital.
 But if we’re not intentional about our investments — if we don’t know or don’t understand what we own — we risk misusing that power if our investment capital conflicts with the human, social, and philanthropic capital we provide to society.